PaulPawelec98/zlBT8Ecb0bXsHFLn/README.md

 ## Dataset

-he data comes from our sourcing efforts.
+The data comes from our sourcing efforts.
 We removed any field that could directly reveal personal details and gave a unique identifier for each candidate.

     id : unique identifier for candidate (numeric) job_title : job title for candidate (text)